blakerobertson/stepstone/README.md

 # Usage
 Browse to any page with paragraphs of text (i.e. `<p>` tags in the html), and then just click the extension icon.
 The first half of every word of those paragraphs should be bolded.

-In theory, this helps your brain pattern match on words and improves retention when speed reading.
-I hope to use this extension to actually test that theory. :)